Originally published: December 2021

 Yan had a number of software development and startup co-founder roles, with his most high-profile one as the co-founding CTO of Reverb, where he worked for six years.
 In 2019, Reverb was acquired for $275 million by ETSY (NASDAQ: ETSY).
 He’s the author of Inventing Bitcoin, a 2019 highly-rated book about how the Bitcoin protocol works.

-Brady’s background has focused on the intersection of marketing and technology for over a decade, along with podcasting, and he serves as one of the company’s main personalities for education, interviews, event planning, and podcasting.
+Brady’s background has focused on the intersection of marketing and technology for over a decade, along with podcasting, and has served as one of the company’s main personalities for education, interviews, event planning, and podcasting.

-They also have a large media arm on Youtube, Twitter Spaces, and other platforms where they interview industry experts and discuss current ecosystem news, as well as a widely-read blog on their website.
-They are also building out their Bitcoiner Jobs and Bitcoiner Events networking sites to further connect the industry.
+They also have a large media arm on Youtube, Twitter/X Spaces, and other platforms where they interview industry experts and discuss current ecosystem news, as well as a widely-read blog on their website.
+They also run the Bitcoiner Jobs and Bitcoiner Events networking sites to further connect the industry, and they host the annual Pacific Bitcoin Festival in Santa Monica.

-From what I saw, they handled all challenges with integrity and always dealt with things in the customers’ favor wherever possible, so I’m not surprised to see their level of growth and positive endorsements.
+From what I’ve seen, including with my position as an independent board director, they handled all challenges with integrity and always dealt with things in the customers’ favor wherever possible, so I’m not surprised to see their level of growth and positive endorsements.
 Their business decisions were always based on sustaining long-term trust and brand strength, rather than falling for short-sightedness or short time preference behavior.

-One of their philosophies is to build the company in such a way as to survive a bitcoin bear market.
-Many companies seem to plan as though a bitcoin/crypto bull market will last forever, but these things tend to go in cycles and the bear markets wash out a lot of companies that didn’t plan ahead.
-Cory and Yan directly plan for inevitable bear markets in bitcoin and the rest of the ecosystem.
+One of their philosophies from the beginning was build the company in such a way as to survive a bitcoin bear market, and indeed they survived the 2022/2023 bear market and built out the company massively during that time.
+Many companies seem to plan as though a bitcoin/crypto bull market will last forever, but these things tend to go in cycles and the bear markets wash out a lot of companies that didn’t plan ahead like Swan has.

-That’s why I continue to buy my bitcoin through them with a dollar-cost averaging plan, and have been willing to advise them and serve as their independent director.
+That’s why I continue to buy my bitcoin through them with a dollar-cost averaging plan, and have been happy to advise them and serve as their independent director.

 Check them out here.